Frequently Asked Questions - Cirrhosis for Patients

 No, cirrhosis can result from many things, not just heavy drinking.
 When something attacks and damages the liver, liver cells are killed and scar tissue is formed.
 When the whole liver is scarred, it shrinks, hardens, and can stop working properly.
 This is called cirrhosis.
 Cirrhosis is the most severe stage of liver damage.

 Heavy drinking is certainly one cause, but any condition or illness that affects the liver over a long period of time eventually could lead to cirrhosis.
-That includes hepatitis B, hepatitis C, fatty liver from high cholesterol or diabetes, autoimmune hepatitis, primary biliary cirrhosis (PBC), and other diseases.
+That includes hepatitis B, hepatitis C, non-alcoholic steatohepatitis, autoimmune hepatitis, primary biliary cirrhosis (PBC), and other diseases.
 Some people have more than one of these conditions (for example, alcohol use plus hepatitis B infection).
 Sometimes those combinations will speed up the development of cirrhosis.

 Cirrhosis is advanced scarring (fibrosis) in the liver.
 Many people who develop cirrhosis show no signs at all--they look exactly the same as they did before.
 For some people with cirrhosis, the scarring in the liver causes a buildup of bile and increases the level of bilirubin (a brownish-yellow substance found in bile) in the bloodstream.
 High bilirubin levels can make the skin appear yellow.
 So, although the skin of some people with cirrhosis may turn yellow, it does not happen to most people.